Casein Intolerance: What the Science Says

-Dairy has been a part of human diets for thousands of years, yet casein intolerance remains a topic that causes significant confusion in modern nutrition.
-While many people enjoy milk, yogurt, and cheese without any problems, others experience bloating, digestive discomfort, skin changes, fatigue, or brain fog even after consuming small amounts of dairy.
+Dairy has been part of human diets for thousands of years, yet casein intolerance is still one of the most confusing topics in modern nutrition.
+Some people enjoy milk, yogurt, and cheese with no trouble at all.
+Others get bloating, digestive discomfort, skin changes, fatigue, or brain fog after only a small amount.

 How Modern Food Processing Has Changed Our Relationship with Food

 In recent decades, daily diets have changed significantly.
-Traditional meals made from basic ingredients have increasingly been replaced by highly processed foods that contain refined sugars, modified starches, emulsifiers, stabilisers, flavourings, and preservatives.
+Traditional meals made from basic ingredients have increasingly been replaced by highly processed foods that contain refined sugars, modified starches, emulsifiers, stabilizers, flavorings, and preservatives.

 These ingredients were mostly missing from historical diets.
 Today, they can be found in everything from ready meals and snacks to health products and dairy alternatives.

 Recent research indicates that many of these compounds can affect gut barrier function, balance the microbiome, and regulate the immune system.
-Concurrently, the prevalence of food allergies, intolerances, and functional digestive disorders has risen in numerous high-income countries.
+Over the same period, food allergies, intolerances, and functional gut disorders have climbed across many high-income countries.

 Genetics alone cannot account for this rapid rise.
 Instead, scientists increasingly highlight ultra-processed diets, reduced dietary diversity, and decreased exposure to traditionally prepared foods as factors that may weaken digestive resilience and immune tolerance over time.